-EY Czech Republic is classified as an obliged entity under applicable anti-money laundering (AML) regulations.
-Consistent with the EY global guidance on AML, EY Czech Republic has implemented policies and procedures designed to meet these obligations, including Know Your Client (KYC) procedures, risk assessments and suspicious activity reporting.
+EY Canada has obligations under applicable anti-money laundering (AML) regulations when it is acting as a financial intermediary.
+Consistent with the EY global guidance on AML, EY Canada has implemented policies and procedures designed to meet these obligations.
 EY people are trained on their responsibilities under the regulations and provided guidance on who to consult when they have questions.